microsoft/FluidExamples/item-counter-spe/README.md

 ## User Interface

 This app is built using React.
-If you want to change the css you must run 'npx tailwindcss -i ./src/index.css -o ./src/output.css --watch' in the root folder of your project so that tailwind can update the output.css file.
+If you want to change the css you must run `npx @tailwindcss/cli -i ./src/index.css -o ./src/output.css --watch` in the root folder of your project so that tailwind can update the `src/output.css` file.

 ## Devtools